marcomarino123/magnopy/docs/source/user-guide/methods/energy-minimization/index.rst

 =====================
 Minimization strategy
 =====================
-We have discussed in the :ref:`previous section <../energy-classic_index>` that it is better to discuss separately the ferromagnetic (FM), antiferromagnetic (AF) and the spiral states )SP).
-This is specially clear when it comes to minimizing the energy with respect to the different cone-state parameters.
-These are: the angles :math:`\alpha,\,\beta` defining the :math:`(\,u\,v\,n\,)` reference frame, the spiral vector :math:`\boldsymbol{q}`, and the intra-cell polar and azimut angles :math:`\theta_i,\,\phi_i` of all the atomic spins dwelling the unit cell.
+We have argued in the :ref:`previous section <../energy-classic_index>` that it is more efficient to analyze separately the ferromagnetic (FM), antiferromagnetic (AF) and the spiral states (SP).
+This is specially clear when it comes to minimizing the energy with respect to the different cone-state parameters: the angles :math:`\alpha,\,\beta` defining the :math:`(\,u\,v\,n\,)` reference frame, the spiral vector :math:`\boldsymbol{q}`, and the intra-cell polar and azimut angles :math:`\theta_i,\,\phi_i` of all the atomic spins dwelling the unit cell.